Formation of Extremely Low-mass White Dwarfs Binaries: results on binary formation

 \subsection{Solar Mass Donor and Low Mass Accretor}

 This section contains a comparison of evolutionary models for $M_{\rm d,i}=1.0\,M_{\odot}$ and $M_{\rm a,i}=0.45\,M_{\odot}$ to the fiducial case results in Section \ref{Binary Formation}.
 The companion mass is near the upper end of the mass range for helium core WDs.
-In addition, the value of $M_{\rm a,i}$ is also low enough that long $P_{\rm orb,i}$ models exhibit unstable MT.
-Even lower $M_{\rm a,i}$ will lead to unstable MT at a broader range of $P_{\rm orb,i}$.
+In addition, $M_{\rm a,i}$ is also low enough that long $P_{\rm orb,i}$ models exhibit unstable MT.
+Even lower $M_{\rm a,i}$ can lead to unstable MT at a broader range of $P_{\rm orb,i}$.

 Figure \ref{fig:logg_Teff_color_10_045.pdf} gives the evolutionary tracks for $M_{\rm d,i}=1.0\,M_{\odot}$ and $M_{\rm a,i}=0.45\,M_{\odot}$ with $P_{\rm orb,i}=$2.3, 2.35, 2.4, 2.45, 2.5, 2.55, 2.6, 2.67 days.
 The axes are the same as in Figure \ref{fig:many tracks from RLOF}.
 For $P_{\rm orb,i}<2.3$ days, accretion never ceases and the orbit shrinks to $P_{\rm orb}<1$ hour.
-For $P_{\rm orb,i}>2.67$ days, MT commences with a sufficiently large convective envelope that unstable MT will occur, yielding an upper limit to the WD mass produced with these evolutionary sequences.
+For $P_{\rm orb,i}>2.67$ days, MT commences with a sufficiently large convective envelope that unstable MT occurs, yielding an upper limit to the WD mass produced with these evolutionary sequences.
 This is to be contrasted with the fiducial case in Figure \ref{fig:many tracks from RLOF}, where the ELM WD sequence joins on to the sequences of WDs at larger $P_{\rm orb,i}$ which have shell flashes.
 Hence the bottom track in Figure \ref{fig:many tracks from RLOF}, which shows the WD cooling track after flashes have stopped, would not occur for this case, due to the smaller $M_{\rm a,i}$ used in this section.

 Figure \ref{fig:logg_Teff_color_10_045.pdf} shows that most tracks have insufficient time to reach the $T_{\rm eff}$ of the data points.
 This is due to the long MS evolution.
 The ${\rm log}\,g$ at the elbow is slightly smaller than for the fiducial case.